 Are you driving traffic to your website but not seeing any sales for your affiliate promotions?
 Before you try other traffic sources or change the offer, you may want to take a look at how your landing page and the sales process is set up.
-Many affiliates tend to overlook conversion rate optimization in their campaigns.
+Many affiliates tend to overlook conversion rate optimization in their campaigns You should definitely plan before you start affiliate programs.
+But before you start your affiliate program, make sure that you have gone through an affiliate marketing training.
 If you are trying to make your campaign work, here are seven things you can do to boost your affiliate conversions:

 1. Use Social Proof and/or Your Personal Recommendation to Sell